 - Hikers who want to summit North Africa’s highest peak

 It may not be the best choice for people who prefer slow travel, have very limited fitness, or want more cultural stops along the way.
+There is no shame in choosing the slower route.
+Many people enjoy Toubkal more when they give themselves an extra day.

 For a more relaxed journey, a 3-day or longer Atlas Mountains itinerary may be more comfortable.